goustoben/gousto-webclient/readme.md

 When running with `./run.sh dev --docker` the app will rebuild by itself thanks to `npm run watch`.
 #### Option Three
 * `./run.sh dev --host` will build and run the service on the host.
 This will require node installed.
+This command has npm script command if you are in the `src/` folder and you can use `npm run dev`.

 **If you are switching from running it with `dev --docker` to `dev --host` or vice versa you'll have to run `npm rebuild node-sass` before running again as the node-sass binaries are compiled against a specific CPU architecture and OS which differ from within the Docker container and outside it.**